iivanoo/covid-apps-observer/data/data_us/reports/resources/org.ascension.android.ascn.onlinecare___12.0.19.010_02/report.md

 > Good<br> :date: __2020-09-02 21:50:36__

 > Great!
 Except it was a little choppy. could have been my end.<br> :date: __2020-08-20 21:55:44__

-> I would give 5 stars but for getting timed out 3 times while entering information.
-Otherwise this was fantastic.
-The doctor I spoke with was kind, efficient, and patient.<br> :date: __2020-08-17 19:10:10__